transcelerate/ddf-sdr-platform/README.md

 ## Deployment Actions

-The folder .github/workflows contains the GitHub Actions yaml script (main.yml) for deploying the Terraform IaC code on Microsoft Azure Platform.
+The folder .github/workflows contains the GitHub Actions yaml script (main.yml) for deploying the Terraform IaC code on Microsoft Azure Platform.Below tasks are added to main.yml file.

   **name: Terraform Install**
   - task will install the terraform and it's dependencies on microsoft hosted agents to deploy the resources